Dental Crowns & Bridges - Murphy, TX

 Is crown or a bridge right for you?
 Dr. Najari and Dr. Nguyen will help you answer that question during a free consultation.
 For patients who only need to strengthen an existing tooth, we may recommend treatment with a crown.
 If you're missing a tooth, we'll talk to you about the benefits of treatment with dental implants and bridges.
 You can learn more about both services below.

-Why Choose Murphy Family Dentistry for Dental Crowns & Bridges?
+Why Choose Murphy Family Implant and Cosmetic Dentistry for Dental Crowns & Bridges?

 - Top-Tier, All-Ceramic Materials Available